rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: `sort` takes a compareFn.
 Spec does not currently say that compareFn must be callable or undefined.
 Implementations disagree on handling non-callable/non-undefined.
 Update to throw a TypeError.

-AWB: Still need the language about proper behavior or a sort compareFn.
+AWB: Still need the language about proper behavior of a sort compareFn.

 BT: ...We should really be throwing TypeError early for things that are not callable.
 Table [in PR] shows various testcases and existing behavior.